wp-plugins/social-locker/readme.txt

 == Changelog ==

+= 2.1.6 - 13 Jun 2013 =
+FIXED: A bug when it was impossible to use at the same time Social Locker and Like 2 Unlock for some sites.
+FIXED: A bug when the activation is failed because the default location of wordpress files are changed.
+IMPROVED: Add support of servers where the php function token_get_all is not available.

 = 2.1.6 - 03 May 2013 =
 FIXED: The bug of the statistical tools.
 Thank you <a href="http://www.filezdownload.com">bosemajor</a>.